liquibase/liquibase-test-harness/README.md

 At each level in that hierarchy, new configurations can be added and/or can override configurations from a lower level.

-Currently, there are five test types defined in the test harness:
+Currently, there are six test types defined in the test harness:
 * Foundational test
+* Advanced test
 * GenerateChangelog Command test
 * Change Object Tests
 * Change Data Tests